drostron/slamdata-docs/source/users-guide.rst

 |Card-Choices-1|

-Notice how the cards are different shades of gray.
-The dark gray cards are those that can be created directly after the **Open Card**.
-Light gray cards are those cards that cannot be used following the previous card.
-A helpful checkmark in the upper right of each selection also indicates which cards can be used in the current situation.
+Notice how the cards are blue and gray.
+The blue cards are those that can be created directly after the **Open Card**.
+Gray cards are those cards that cannot be used following the previous card.

 * Select the **Search Card**.